-While the mean value, 0.697, is very close to that of the overall hierarchy share, 0.771,43 the individual values range from 0.213 to 0.969.
+While the mean value, 0.697, is very close to that of the overall hierarchy share, 0.771,46 the individual values range from 0.213 to 0.969.
 Of particular interest for our present purposes are those industries on the low end, that deviate quite dramatically from the Hierarchy Principle.
-The ten industries with smallest hierarchy shares, H_i , are listed in Table 4.1 below.
+The 10 industries with smallest hierarchy shares, H_i , are listed in Table 1.